A very interesting fact to consider:

 Whether or not it is true that change becomes harder as you get older, you’ve certainly lived longer and had more opportunity to try and fail and grow scar tissue.

 Experience can become a stumbling block if it means looking back and dwelling on what didn't work in the past.

 Trying something new, or a new approach to something you’ve been unsuccessful at in the past, means opening yourself up and experiencing vulnerability.

 This article focused on how to lay the ground for success.
 These are all actions you can do on your own to clarify your goals, develop an action plan and motivate yourself to move into action.

 Phyllis Mufson is a career / business consultant and a certified life coach with over 25 years of experience.
 She has helped hundreds of clients successfully navigate career transitions.
-You can learn more about Phyllis and her practice at PhyllisMufson and follow Phyllis on Twitter @PhyllisMufson and Google+.
+You can learn more about Phyllis and her practice at PhyllisMufson and follow Phyllis on Twitter @PhyllisMufson.

 More about this author...